PX4/PX4-user_guide/en/config/actuators.md

 The coordinate system for motor positions is FRD (in body frame), where the X axis points forward, the Y axis to the right and the Z axis down.

-The **origin is the vehicle's centre-of-gravity (COG)**, and **NOT** the autopilot location).
+The origin is the vehicle's **centre-of-gravity (COG)**.
+This may **NOT** be the same position as the location of the autopilot.

 ![Actuators CG reference diagram](../../assets/config/actuators/quadcopter_actuators_cg_reference.png)

 #### Bidirectional Motors

-Some vehicles may use bidirectional motors (i.e. motor supports spinning in both directions) For example, ground vehicles that want to move forwards and backwards, or VTOL vehicles that have pusher motors that go in either direction.
+Some vehicles may use bidirectional motors (i.e. motors that support spinning in both directions).
+For example, ground vehicles that want to move forwards and backwards, or VTOL vehicles that have pusher motors that can turn in either direction.

 If bidiectional motors are used, make sure to select the **Reversible** checkbox for those motors (the checkbox is displayed as an "advanced" option).